Vinayak Pathak/AI-Generated Image

 Summary: If it feels like your SIPs have gone nowhere, you are not alone.
 But pausing now will be a costly mistake.
 Read the story below to find out why.

-Scroll through any investor forum on Reddit or social media right now and you will find the same distress repeating itself: “Three years of SIPs and my returns are almost zero.”
-“My XIRR has crashed from 15 per cent to -8 per cent in a month.”
-“I have barely seen profit since I started a year ago.”
+Scroll through any investor forum on Reddit or social media right now and you will find the same anxiety repeating itself.
+"Three years of SIPs and my returns are almost zero."
+"My XIRR has crashed from 15 per cent to -8 per cent in a month."
+"I have barely seen a profit since I started."

-Equity returns come in lumps, not in a steady line.
-The BSE 500, a proxy for the broader market, for instance, has seen divergent performance across years.
-It swung from 37.6 per cent return in 2017 to -1.8 per cent the very next year.
-Yet its annualised return over the last decade is a respectable 12.3 per cent.
-An average flexi-cap fund, benchmarked against the index, did 12.9 per cent over the same period.
+Equity returns do not arrive in a straight line.
+The BSE 500, a broad proxy for the Indian stock market, has grown at 12.7 per cent annually over the last 10 years, per BSE data.
+The average flexi-cap fund, benchmarked against this index, delivered 15 per annum over the same period.

 A mix of good and bad years